HSchmale16/log-analysis/README.md

 ## Overview
 I use python to process multiple log files in parallel then reduce the results together and write out a csv.

 ## How To Use
 Edit the `SSHLocation` in retrievelogs.sh to be where you get your logs from.
 I use an ssh alias for mine.

+You also need a json file named posttags.json formatted as below.
+It's an object where the keys are your posts, and have an array of strings associated with them.
+It was originally included to make some kind of visualization involving popular tags, but as of now it just names the live posts on my blog.

+    {
+        "POST LOCATION": [
+            "some tag",
+            "some tag 2",
+            "another tag"
+            ],
+        "POST LOCATION 2": [
+            "some tag"
+            ]
+    }

 Then you can run from the current directory: